 The County Charter requires the County Executive to submit to the County Legislature by October 15th of each year a proposed four-year capital plan, the first year of which is the capital budget for the following year, and requires the County Legislature by December 15th of each year to vote on the capital plan resolution and the capital budget ordinance.
-The County Legislature has approved, most recently, the capital budget for fiscal year 2019 (as it may be amended from time to time, the "2019 Capital Budget") and a capital plan for fiscal years 2019-2022 (as it may be amended from time to time, the "2019-2022 Capital Plan").\ The 2019 Capital Budget is approximately \$265.0 million, the revenue for which is a combination of long-term debt (or bond anticipation notes) and local, State or federal aid.
-The amount of such debt projected to be issued by or on behalf of the County for objects or purposes in the 2019 Capital Budget is approximately \$182.2 million.
+The County Legislature has approved, most recently, the capital budget for fiscal year 2019 (as it may be amended from time to time, the "2019 Capital Budget") and a capital plan for fiscal years 2019-2022 (as it may be amended from time to time, the "2019-2022 Capital Plan").
+The County Legislature has not adopted a capital budget for fiscal year 2020 or 2021.
+The 2019 Capital Budget, as amended, has increased by approximately \$19.9 million compared to the original 2019 Capital Budget of \$265.0 million, the revenue for which is a combination of long-term debt (or bond anticipation notes) and local, State or federal aid.

-On October 15, 2019, the County Executive submitted to the County Legislature the proposed capital plan for fiscal years 2020-2023 (as it may be amended from time to time, the "2020-2023 Capital Plan") including the proposed capital budget for fiscal year 2020 (as it may be amended from time to time, the "2020 Capital Budget").
-The proposed 2020 Capital Budget is approximately \$837.0 million, the revenue for which is a combination of long-term debt (or bond anticipation notes) and local, State or federal aid.
-The amount of such debt projected to be issued by or on behalf of the County for objects or purposes in the 2020 Capital Budget is approximately \$710.5 million.
+On October 15, 2020, the County Executive submitted to the County Legislature the proposed capital plans for fiscal years 2020-2023 (as it may be amended from time to time, the "2020-2023 Capital Plan") and fiscal years 2021-2024 (as it may be amended from time to time, the "2021-2024 Capital Plan"), including the proposed capital budget for fiscal year 2020 (as it may be amended from time to time, the "2020 Capital Budget"), and the proposed capital budget for fiscal year 2021 (as it may be amended from time to time, the "2021 Capital Budget").^{} The proposed 2021 Capital Budget is approximately \$319.6 million, the revenue for which is a combination of long-term debt (or bond anticipation notes) and local, State or federal aid.
+The amount of such debt projected to be issued by or on behalf of the County for objects or purposes in the 2021 Capital Budget is approximately \$196.2 million.

 The amount of debt issued by the County each year varies depending upon capital expenditure requirements.
 Following from NIFA's declaration of a control period on January 26, 2011, NIFA may continue to seek, among other things, to restrict in whole or in part the County's ability to issue debt to finance expenditures, including, but not limited to, capital projects, judgments and settlements, and property tax refunds.
 For further information regarding NIFA's declaration of a control period, see "MONITORING AND OVERSIGHT - External - NIFA" herein.
-County financings often include prioryear(s) approved capital items.
+County financings often include prior-year(s) approved capital items.
 The major components of the 2019 Capital Budget and the 2019-2022 Capital Plan are listed in Figure 20.

-\ Pursuant to the County Charter, subsequent to the approval of an ordinance to amend the capital budget, the County Executive may amend the capital plan to conform it to the capital budget as amended.
+^{} Pursuant to the County Charter, subsequent to the approval of an ordinance to amend the capital budget, the County Executive may amend the capital plan to conform it to the capital budget as amended.